Localizing genuine multiparty entanglement in noisy stabilizer states: Operations on graph

 \hrulefill

-Implementation of the algorithm presented in the pseudo code upto step 2 ensures the following for $\rho^\prime_\alpha$. \begin{enumerate} \item[(a)] The neighborhood $S_1^\prime$ of $S$ has at least one node, and the nodes in $S_1^\prime$ can be only of the types , , , or , so that $\sigma^3$ measurement on these nodes remain unchanged. \item[(b)] The nodes in $S_2^\prime$, in addition to being of the types , , , or , can also be or .
-This ensures that only $\sigma^3$ and $\sigma^1$ measurements are allowed in $S_2^\prime$. \item[(c)] If a node, or a node occurs in $S_2^\prime$, then its neighborhood will be constituted of , , , and only. \end{enumerate} Because of these characteristics of $\rho^\prime_\alpha$, it is always possible to fully disconnect and nodes of $S_2^\prime$ by measuring $\sigma^3$ only on the nodes , , , and .
-Note that when $\sigma^3$ is measured on a node $i\in\{$ , , , $\}$, the outcomes $\pm 1$ are equiprobable, and the graph post-measurement can be obtained by \begin{enumerate} \item deleting all the edges between the node $i$ and its neighbours $\mathcal{N}_i$, \item replacing the node $i$ with ( ) if the outcome is $+1$ ($-1$), and \item performing $\mathcal{F}_{\mathcal{N}_i}^{sg}$ if the outcome is $-1$. \end{enumerate} If one now measures $\sigma^3$ on a node $i\in \{$ , $\}$ belonging to $S_2^\prime$, due to the absence of connection between the node and the rest of the graph, the measurement leaves the graph unaltered, and the measurement outcome is $+1$ ($-1$) for ( ) with certainty.
+Implementation of the algorithm presented in the pseudo code upto step 2 ensures the following for $\rho^\prime_\alpha$. \begin{enumerate} \item[(a)] The neighborhood $S_1^\prime$ of $S$ has at least one node, and the nodes in $S_1^\prime$ can be only of the types $1$, $2$, $5$, or $6$ (see Fig.~\ref{fig:nodes}), so that $\sigma^3$ measurement on these nodes remain unchanged. \item[(b)] The nodes in $S_2^\prime$, in addition to being of the types $1$, $2$, $5$, or $6$, can also be of the types $3$ or $4$ (see Fig.~\ref{fig:nodes}).
+This ensures that only $\sigma^3$ and $\sigma^1$ measurements are allowed in $S_2^\prime$. \item[(c)] If a type $3$ node, or a type $4$ node occurs in $S_2^\prime$, then its neighborhood will be constituted of types $1$, $2$, $5$, and $6$ nodes only. \end{enumerate} Because of these characteristics of $\rho^\prime_\alpha$, it is always possible to fully disconnect types $3$ and $4$ nodes of $S_2^\prime$ by measuring $\sigma^3$ only on the nodes of types $1$, $2$, $5$, and $6$.
+Note that when $\sigma^3$ is measured on a node $i\in\{\text{type }1, \text{type }2, \text{type }5, \text{type }6\}$, the outcomes $\pm 1$ are equiprobable, and the graph post-measurement can be obtained by \begin{enumerate} \item deleting all the edges between the node $i$ and its neighbours $\mathcal{N}_i$, \item replacing the node $i$ with type $3$ (type $4$) node if the outcome is $+1$ ($-1$), and \item performing $\mathcal{F}_{\mathcal{N}_i}^{sg}$ if the outcome is $-1$. \end{enumerate} If one now measures $\sigma^3$ on a node $i\in \{\text{type }3,\text{type }4\}$ belonging to $S_2^\prime$, due to the absence of connection between the node and the rest of the graph, the measurement leaves the graph unaltered, and the measurement outcome is $+1$ ($-1$) for the node of type $3$ (type $4$) with certainty.